Jump to content

 Money matters: Currency exchange & ATMs

-iVisa tip: Get to know the Turkish Lira and think about exchanging a small amount before your flight.
+iVisa tip: Get to know the Turkish Lira and exchange a small amount before your flight.
 This can cover any immediate expenses upon arrival.

-Located on the Asian side of Istanbul in Pendik/Kurtköy, Sabiha Gökçen Airport is just 40 km (24 miles) from Kadıköy and 50 km (30 miles) from Taksim.
+Located on the Asian side of Istanbul in Pendik/Kurtköy, Sabiha Gökçen is 40 km (24 miles) from Kadıköy and 50 km (30 miles) from Taksim, so you’ll want to plan ahead.

 For nervous travelers, or those looking to avoid haggling with taxi drivers, I highly recommend the Havabus.
-It's a stress-free way to reach the airport.
-Check out more routes and current prices on the Havabus website.
+It’s reliable, affordable, and runs even in the early morning.

-If buses aren't quite your style, the M4 metro line now offers a direct route to and from Sabiha Gökçen Airport.
-It's about an hour's journey (22 stops) from Kadıköy, with no transfers needed.
+If buses aren't quite your style, the M4 metro line has a direct route to and from Sabiha Gökçen Airport.
+It's about an hour's journey, with 22 stops from Kadıköy.

 For those heading from the airport to the city, the metro station has three entrances:

-If you're on the upper floors of the airport, most elevators clearly mark the metro level (level -1).
-Once there, simply follow the metro signs or ask airport officials, who are always ready to guide you.
+If you're on the upper floors of the airport, most elevators have clearly marked the metro level.

 Fill me in